orlikoski/CyLR/README.md

 ## DEPENDENCIES
 in general: some kind of administrative rights on the target (root, sudo, administrator,...).

-CyLR now uses .NET Core and now runs natively on Windows, Linux, and MacOS.
-Self contained applications for the following are included in releases version 2.0 and higher.
+CyLR now uses .NET Core and now runs natively on Windows, Linux, and MacOS as a .NET Core app or a self contained executable.
- - Windows x86
- - Windows x64
- - Linux x64
- - MacOS x64

 ### Windows
  - None